sanex3339/laravel-5-angular-2-example/readme.md

-Test project for teaching Laravel 5 and Angular 2.
+Laravel 5 and Angular 2 example project

-Stupid banners creator WIP